MatildaSif/NLP2025/README.md

 In order to run the Generic_LLM_response.py, ensure you have a OpenAI API-key to generate prompt responses.
 Create a txt-file called .env (with no file-type-name shown) and place it in the folder with the script.
 This file should not be pushed to GitHub.

+ORRRR Create a file named api_key.txt in the project folder and paste in your API key.

 ### Have access to GPUs
 In order to run Finetuned_LLM_response.py you need GPUs.
 It take a long time so be patient.